kailash-manasarovar/statement/docs/timeline/2023/june.md

 - I'm aware everything is a big joke but I'm not aware of the extent of it.
 I mistakenly believe that only Domingo and his close associates are scheming against me, and perhaps Vidal doesn't want to be a part of it, and Ana is just a lie ... it's all very confusing actually
 - I'm aware something's going to happen at the end of the year on the last class and I tweet about that

+## Sunday 11th June

+- I go to the beach on Sundays.
+- As I'm walking down to the beach, Vidal is driving towards me in a car, a beat up Peugot 205.
+- He sees me and takes a turn into a no entry road.
+- It reminds me of the Truman Show.
+- My mind is racing and I know everything is a set up and the class the following day is to be the final show.

 ## Last class

 - My humiliation on Monday 12th June